How Fake News Changed SEO & How to Add More Facts to Your Site

 New Scientist summed up the idea in an article titled “Google wants to rank websites based on facts not links.”
 The article summarized a lengthy research paper outlining a potential change to the way Google would rank sites organically.

 For many SEOs, the paper implied that if a web page appropriately mentioned accurate factual evidence, this could contribute to its trustworthiness and thus boost organic rankings.
-This makes sense, especially since everyone knows content is king.
+This makes sense, especially since everyone knows that content is king.

 Additionally, the paper’s argument is in line with a patent that Google filed a decade prior about how to extract and catalog factual evidence from “unstructured documents and build an oracle for various domains” (emphasis ours).